 What is Sustainable Chemistry?

-Sustainable Chemistry (SC) is the part of chemistry which is essential to a sustainable society with a view to product design, manufacturing, consumption of resources, health and safety at work, economic success and technical innovation – not only in industrialized nations but in emerging and developing countries too.
-SC thus extends far beyond the application of ecological principles in chemical production.
+Sustainable Chemistry is an essential part of sustainable development based on the application of ecological principles in chemical production and by shaping product design, manufacturing, consumption of resources, health and safety at work, economic success and technical innovation based on clear sustainability criteria – in industrialized nations as well as in emerging and developing countries.

 Sustainable Chemistry focuses on:

-- Qualitative development: Use of non-hazardous substances or – in cases where this is not possible – of substances which are less hazardous for man and environment as well as resource-friendly manufacture of durable and recyclable products.
+- Quality: Use of non-hazardous substances or – in cases where this is not possible – of substances which are less hazardous for man and environment as well as resource-friendly manufacture of durable and recyclable products.

-- Quantitative development: Reduction of consumption of resources; use as far as possible of renewable resources; avoidance of emissions or discharges of chemicals or hazardous substances into the environment or – where this is not possible – corresponding reduction; these measures additionally help to save costs.
+- Quantity: Reduction of consumption of resources; use as far as possible of renewable resources; avoidance of emissions or discharges of chemicals or hazardous substances into the environment or – where this is not possible – corresponding reduction; these measures additionally help to save costs.

-- Comprehensive life cycle assessment: Analysis of raw material extraction, manufacture, further processing, use and disposal of chemicals and products in order to lower resource and energy consumption and avoid hazardous substances.
+- Life cycle assessment: Analysis of raw material extraction, manufacture, further processing, use and disposal of chemicals and products in order to lower resource and energy consumption and avoid hazardous substances.

 - Business innovation: Chemicals, products and manufacturing methods developed in line with the requirements of sustainability create trust amongst industrial users and private consumers and thus lever a competitive advantage.